eiriklv/interprit/README.md

   /**
    * Create the IO interface to pass to
-   * the runtime for handling takeAction/putAction/select
+   * the interpreter for handling takeAction/putAction/select
    */
   const io = {
     dispatch: store.dispatch,